 Resort Scuba Dive

-Become one of the fish!
+Introductory scuba diving is where you become one of the fish!
 Scuba diving is a unique and exhilarating sport and is one of the few experiences that allows the participant to enjoy a feeling of complete weightlessness.

 Why not try scuba diving!?
 No prior experience is necessary to enjoy a resort scuba dive.